 - Pale Eucalypt

-On the other hand, house owners living in areas with colder climates may benefit from darker-coloured roofs.
+Darker-coloured roofs may help reduce the cooling costs for house owners living in areas with colder climates.
 If you are wondering what the Colorbond colour options that you can choose from for this purpose, here they are:

 - Cottage Green